 |Choice of server location||Yes – Dallas, Seattle, Los Angeles, Maidenhead, UK|

 The above means that despite the plan being named VPS, the resources are not fully private.
-A very big red flag – what’s the point of calling a plan virtual private server if you share the resources with others?
+This means, that with any of the plans mentioned above, you don't get dedicated CPU resources - you share them with other users.

-On the bright side, they don’t try to upsell you anything that you could not live without.
+On the bright side, VPSDime doesn’t try to upsell you anything that you could not live without.
 While I believe that giving you a semi-private VPS and then trying to upsell you a Faster CPU (3.3GHz) package sounds ridiculous, there’s no one forcing you to buy it.

-Despite sharing your resources with other users, the company offers a very decent 99.9% uptime guarantee which I consider a standard for the industry.
+Despite sharing your resources with other users, the company offers a very decent 99.9% uptime guarantee which is considered a standard in the industry.
 According to our uptime calculator, its “allowed” downtime is just 1m 26s a day or less than an hour every month.
 Here you can test it yourself - and see just how much it really is.

 Naturally, if your site is flooded with traffic at all times, even one minute of downtime can cost you a lot – but if that’s the case, there are better VPS options out there.

-Server performance is definitely not the reason to sign up for their offer.
+Server performance is definitely not the main reason to sign up for VPSDime offer.
 But, it has a few advantages I’m happy to include in my VPSDime review.

 Great pricing with no fine print